Osama-khan101/LULC2/README.md

 # LULC2
-Automatically categorize all pixels in an image into    land use/cover classes or themes. var ROI = ee.FeatureCollection("projects/ee-osamaamjad256/assets/nowshera");
+//Automatically categorize all pixels in an image into    land use/cover classes or themes. var ROI = ee.FeatureCollection("projects/ee-osamaamjad256/assets/hunza");
 //var ROI = ee.FeatureCollection('projects/ee-kimutailawrence19/assets/ROI');
 // Set map center to the aoi for making sure we have the correct study area Map.centerObject(ROI, 9)